simdjson/simdjson/README.md

 Note: In some settings, it might be desirable to precompile `simdjson.cpp` instead of including it.

-## Runtime dispatch

-On Intel and AMD processors, we get best performance by using the hardware support for AVX2 instructions.
-However, simdjson also runs on older Intel and AMD processors.
-We require a minimum feature support of SSE 4.2 and CLMUL (2010 Intel Westmere or better).
-The code automatically detects the feature set of your processor and switches to the right function at runtime (a technique sometimes called runtime dispatch).

-We also support 64-bit ARM.
-We assume NEON support, and if the cryptographic extension is available, we leverage it, at compile-time.
-There is no runtime dispatch on ARM.

-## Thread safety

-The simdjson library is single-threaded.
-Thread safety is the responsability of the caller: it is unsafe to reuse a ParsedJson object between different threads.

-If you are on an x64 processor, the runtime dispatching assigns the right code path the first time that parsing is attempted.
-The runtime dispatching is thread-safe.

 ## Usage (old-school Makefile on platforms like Linux or macOS)